druid-io/druid-io.github.io/use-cases.md

 Unlike many traditional timeseries databases, Druid is an analytics engine at heart.
 Druid combines ideas of timeseries databases, column-oriented analytic databases, and search systems.
-Druid combines time-based partitioning, column-oriented storage, and search indexes in a single system.
+Druid supports time-based partitioning, column-oriented storage, and search indexes in a single system.
-This means time-based queries, numerical aggregations, and search and filter queries are extremely fast.
+This means time-based queries, numerical aggregations, and search and filter queries are all extremely fast.

 You can include millions of unique dimension values with your metrics, and arbitrarily group and filter on any combination of dimensions (dimensions in Druid are similar to tags in TSDBs).
 You can group and rank on tags, and compute a variety of complex metrics.